Lottery Admissions Sample Clauses

 AutoNDA by SimpleDocs

 Lottery Admissions.
 The School shall enroll an eligible student who submits a timely application, unless the number of applicants exceeds the capacity of the programs, class, grade level, or building.
-In such cases, enrollment shall be by lottery and, when conducting such lottery, the School shall provide enrollment preferences as provided by Applicable Law.
+In such cases, selection shall be by lottery except that the School shall provide enrollment preference to siblings of the School's enrolled students and to xxxxxx children of any of the School's enrolled student's parents.
+The School may provide enrollment preference for the children of the School's staff.

 Lottery Admissions.
 The School shall enroll an eligible student who submits a timely application, unless the number of applicants exceeds the capacity of the programs, class, grade level, or building.
 In such cases, selection shall be by lottery except that the school shall provide enrollment preference to siblings of the School’s enrolled students and to xxxxxx children of any of the School’s enrolled student’s parents.
 The School shall provide enrollment preference for the children of the School’s teachers.
 A student shall be re-enrolled for the next school year until formally withdrawn from the School.